open-resources/physics_bank/content/public/018.Electrostatics/Electric Flux/Flux through a surface/Flux through a surface.md

   pl-customizations:
     weight: 1
     blank: true
+myst:
   substitutions:
     params:
       vars:
         title: Flux through a surface
       part1:
         ans1:
           value: Perpendicular to the electric field
         ans2:
           value: Parallel to the electric field
         ans3:
           value: At a 45 degree angle with respect to the electric field
       part2:
         ans1:
           value: Perpendicular to the electric field
         ans2:
           value: Parallel to the electric field
         ans3:
           value: At a 45 degree angle with respect to the electric field
 ---
 # {{ params.vars.title }}